 No matter what type of addiction recovery program a client participates in, he or she will receive a personalized aftercare plan that meets his or her continued needs.
-At 12 Keys, we encourage all clients to continue to supplement their recovery by participating in meetings, such as those offered through 12-Step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
+We encourage all clients to continue to supplement their recovery by participating in meetings, such as those offered through 12-Step programs like Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
 Additionally, we will provide referrals to other therapists in the area who can help clients continue on with their therapeutic care.

-In addition to these recovery programs, we at 12 Keys also offer other programs, including the following:
+In addition to these recovery programs, we also offer other programs, including the following:

 - Dual diagnosis treatment